tensorlayer/RLzoo/README.md

 Please note that this repository using RL algorithms with **high-level API**.
 So if you want to get familiar with each algorithm more quickly, please look at our **[RL tutorials](https://github.com/tensorlayer/tensorlayer/tree/master/examples/reinforcement_learning)** where each algorithm is implemented individually in a more straightforward manner.

 ## Status: Release
-We are currently open to any suggestions or pull requests from the community to make RLZoo a better repository.
+We are currently open to any suggestions or pull requests from the community to make RLzoo a better repository.
 Given the scope of this project, we expect there could be some issues over the coming months after initial release.
 We will keep improving the potential problems and commit when significant changes are made in the future.
 Current default hyperparameters for each algorithm and each environment may not be optimal, so you can play around with those hyperparameters to achieve best performances.
 We will release a version with optimal hyperparameters and benchmark results for all algorithms in the future.

 ## Contents: